coincharge-io/BTCPayWall/readme.txt

 == Prerequisites ==

  - WordPress installation
- - BTCPay Server for Bitcoin and Lightning payment processing
+ - BTCPay Server for Bitcoin and Lightning payment processing or
  - OpenNode account

  == Installation ==